Skip to main content

 Screenshot indicating a pending refund state in a Shopify order

-Once the refund transaction is approved in Shopify, you will see this called on the individual order as shown below:
+Once the refund transaction is approved in Shopify, you will see this on the individual order as shown below:

 Screenshot showing an approved order adjustment in Shopify